What Researchers Did

 What They Found

 Immediately after hyperbaric oxygen therapy, 5 of 19 patients experienced complete resolution of symptoms, and 11 showed improvement.
 Within two months, an additional 3 patients fully recovered, and 6 more improved further.
-Patients with a venous source of CAGE consistently presented with pulmonary symptoms, with 8 out of 9 chest x-rays showing pulmonary edema.
+Patients with a venous source of CAGE consistently presented with pulmonary symptoms, with 8 out of 9 chest x-rays showing pulmonary oedema.

 Canadian Relevance